SU-HPC/SUPerman/README.md

 SUPerman is a state-of-the-art, complete software suite built for the efficient computation of matrix permanents.
 It supports a diverse range of matrix types, including real, complex, binary, sparse, and dense matrices, with specialized handling tailored to each type to maximize performance.

+If you use this library in your research, please cite:
+<br/><br/>
+D. Elbek, F. Taşyaran, B. Uçar, and K. Kaya.
+SUPerman: Efficient Permanent Computation on GPUs (2025). arXiv:2502.16577.
+URL https://www.arxiv.org/abs/2502.16577

 ### Hard Requirements

 | **Requirement** | **Minimum Version** |